Do Go On - 125 - The Legend of Bigfoot

 I'm getting a little dry.

-What, you can start this episode again.
+You can start this sentence again.

 Fuck monster.